 Governing councils work with the site leader (principal or director) to help set and monitor the direction of a site.

 A governing council meets regularly to talk about the direction for the site.
-The timing of meetings can be different for each site, but it’s usually twice a term.
+The timing of meetings can be different for each site, but it’s no less than twice a term.

 Meetings are a big part of being on a governing council, but it’s not only that.
 In your role on the council, you might: